Domestic Violence Michigan: Everything You Need to Know

-The accused can still be charged with a crime related to domestic violence, even when the complainant wasn’t physically harmed or injured, but yet still claiming emotional abuse.
+The accused can still be charged with a crime related to domestic violence, even when the complainant was not physically harmed or injured, but yet still claiming emotional abuse.

-A second offense due to repeated or continuing harassment is also classified as a misdemeanor, which carries potential penalties of up to 1 year in jail, a fine of $1,000, or both.
+A second offense due to repeated or continuing harassment is also classified as a misdemeanor, which carries potential criminal penalties of up to one year in jail, a fine of $1,000, or both.

-The third offense is classified as a felony.
-This may result in penalties of up to 2 years in prison, up to a $2,500 fine, or both.
+A third offense is classified as a felony.
+This may result in criminal penalties of up to two years in prison, up to a $2,500 fine, or both.

 Aggravated Domestic Violence

-When an assault results in injury to the victim, it is automatically classified as aggravated domestic assault.
+When an assault results in serious or aggravated injuries to the victim person, it is automatically classified as aggravated domestic assault.

 If a deadly weapon is used to injure the victim person, i.e. physical abuse, no matter if they need medical attention or not, the crime can be classified as a felonious assault.

 It is automatically filed as a felony whether or not the defendant is charged with the crime beforehand.

-First offense in Michigan is a misdemeanor that carries potential penalties of 1 year in jail, up to a $1,000 fine, or both.
+A first offense in Michigan is a misdemeanor that carries potential criminal penalties of one year in jail, up to a $1,000 fine, or both.

-Second offense is a felony and may result in penalties of up to two years in prison, up to a $2,500 fine, or both.
+A second offense is a felony and may result in criminal penalties of up to two years in prison, up to a $2,500 fine, or both.

-Convictions for a domestic crime here in Michigan almost always come with a long term of probation.
-It is also usually accompanied with possible jail time, a personal protection order (PPO), and classes or seminars.
+Convictions for a domestic crime in Michigan almost always come with a long term of probation.
+It is also usually accompanied with possible jail time, a personal protection order (PPO), community service, and classes or seminars.

-Contact a Top Domestic Violence Laws Expert in Michigan Today!
+Contact a Top Michigan Domestic Violence Laws Expert Today!

 With domestic crime charges, anyone can be arrested even without a warrant.

-If you or someone you know have been charged with or are accused of domestic abuse or violence, immediate action is necessary to protect their rights.
+If you or someone you know have been charged with or are accused of domestic abuse or violence, immediate action is necessary to protect your rights.

-You MUST immediately contact an aggressive Michigan criminal defense lawyer like Nicole Blank Becker.
+You MUST immediately contact an aggressive Michigan defense lawyer like Nicole Blank Becker.